nicko-winner/docs-aws/docs/user-management-and-perms/index.rst

 * Ability to view or modify the Account Owner or other users with the Account Administrator permission.
-* Ability to configure Rackspace account-wide settings, including enabling multi-factor authentication, configuring session duration, and so on.
 * Ability to cancel the Rackspace account.

 The **Account Administrator** permission does not determine user status within